Neapolitan Mastiff Temperament: What's Good About 'Em, What's Bad About 'Em

 - Destructiveness when bored or left alone too much

-- Aggression or fearfulness toward people in some lines, or when not socialized enough
+- Potential aggression or fearfulness toward people in some lines, or when not socialized enough

 - Strong-willed mind of his own, requiring a confident owner who can take charge